Open Society Foundation for South Africa (OSF-SA)

 - Communication skills, both verbal and written

-- Prepare and monitor grant budgets
+- Preparation and monitoring of budgets

 - Ability to work under pressure and on multiple tasks simultaneously

 - Ability to work independently and as part of a team

 To apply, submit your updated CV together with a covering letter to firstname.lastname@example.org

 Please quote the source of this advertisement in your application - NGO Pulse Portal

 Only shortlisted candidates will receive a written response.